mitsuhiko/lucumr/2014/10/1/a-fresh-look-at-rust.rst

 is that you can get into really holy wars about what you should be doing.
 I have a huge hatred towards both the STL and boost and that has existed even before I worked in the games industry.
-However every time the topic comes up there is at last someone who tells me I'm wrong and don't understand the language.
+However every time the topic comes up there is at least someone who tells me I'm wrong and don't understand the language.

 Rust for me fits where *I* use Python, C and C++ but it fills that spot in